 This month is my 2nd year anniversary becoming a product design manager.
 I’m still new to it.
 I didn’t go to school for management.
 I simply became a manager when I was campaigning to get more design help on the project I was working on.
-I asked my boss at the time who would manage that person once we found him or her, and he replied something terse yet packed with thoughtful context as he always did — “Why not you?”
+I asked my boss at the time who would manage that person once we found them, and he replied something terse yet packed with thoughtful context as he always did — “Why not you?”

 Wasn’t there some process for on-boarding new managers?
 Didn’t I need some experience first?
 Sure I’d taken in a summer intern, but was I ready to grow a team?
 As most of us new to anything quickly learn, turns out you are never fully ready—sometimes you just need to jump off the deep end and give it a shot.